imanmansour86/portfolio-v3/README.md

 # Portfolio

 This website shows Portfolio page.
 Users can view projects created by the portfolio owner, as well as contact the owner for information.
 Each project has a title, descriptions, and link to repo URL and demo URL/demo video.
-The website Sequelize as the ORM with client side JS that request JSON from API routes from the database query.
+The website uses Sequelize as the ORM with client side JS that request JSON from API routes from the database query.

 ## Deployed Link